Andricus quercuscalifornicus: Life cycle

+Quercus Lobata covered in oak apples from this wasp.

 Andricus quercuscalifornicus is believed to reproduce strictly by parthenogenesis, and no male specimens have ever been recovered.
 According to phylogenetic studies, several species of the genus Andricus have cryptic sexual generations.
 The adult female lays eggs in the cambium layer of oak twigs during the fall using her ovipositor.
 More vigorous twigs will have more galls.
 The eggs overwinter on the twig, and then hatch in the spring, usually in early April.
 The resulting larvae induce galls immediately, where they can seem to balloon almost overnight onto the tree.
 This is the point where most of the parasitoids enter the gall, while it is still soft and small enough for their ovipositor to reach the larvae.
 After anywhere from a few weeks to two months, the gall stops growing and begins to desiccate, turning tan or brown.
 The larvae pupate and then bore their way out of the gall in late summer or early fall and fly off to lay eggs in other trees.
 A few larvae overwinter inside the gall and don't emerge until the following fall.
 The reason for this is unknown.

 These wasps form an important role in the ecosystem, with more than 20 known species that are parasitoids, inquilines, and hyperparasites that live on its life cycle, while the galls form a persistent shelter for various forms of fungi as well as many other insects.
 Several birds are also known to feed from the galls and their inhabitants.